Difficult customers are a fact of life. Even if they are just a tiny percentage of your community, they can feel impossible to handle.

 8. Lean on your team

-The biggest takeaway Haire remembers from that tough situation: Even though you're on the front lines dealing with customers in the role, there is a team behind you that can give you support.
+Haire remembers the biggest takeaway from that challenging situation: Even though you're on the front lines dealing with customers in the role, there is a team behind you that can give you support.
 Never be afraid to ask for what you need.

 9. Get creative when making things right

-In the hospitality industry, the traditional "fix all" for big goof-ups is to take care of the meal for the guests.
-In e-commerce, it's a whopper of a discount or an exchange.
+In the hospitality industry, the traditional "fix-all" for big goof-ups is to comp the meal for the guest.
+In ecommerce, it's a whopper of a discount or an exchange.
 Going beyond these industry norms, though, makes it more likely that customers have a change of heart.